Update to SF 08/21: Fatality – person crushed when secured material fell on him

 - Ensure tasks are clear and well planned.
 Discuss before hand, factors that might make stopping the job necessary.

 - Recognise when the nature of a task changes, and manage that change safely.
-In this case, a low risk task of visually inspecting loose lifting gear changed to a much higher risk task without the team recognizing they were deviating from their task – by removing rigged-up slings on sea-fastened cargo, the nature of the task and risk profile had changed.
+In this case, a low risk task of visually inspecting loose lifting gear changed to a much higher risk task without the team recognising they were deviating from their task – by removing rigged-up slings on sea-fastened cargo, the nature of the task and risk profile had changed.

 - Are there sufficient measures in place to prevent unauthorised manipulation of sea-fastenings?